cysouw/diathesis/text/c11_infinitive.md

 ### *werden+In­fi­ni­tiv* Future/presumption {#sec:infinitive-werden-modal}

 The light verb *werden* is traditionally classified as a temporal auxiliary used for future reference, but it is actually only very rarely used as a marker of temporal future.
 The *Präsens* is mostly used with future time reference in German [@next a].
 It is probably better to consider the *werden+In­fi­ni­tiv* construction together with the other modal verbs because its usage typically includes a modal implicature of an expectation/presumption (on behalf of the speaker) that the event will take place [@next b].
-There is a long discussion about the merits of this classification of *werden* as a modal verb in the German grammatical tradition [e.g. @fabriciushansen1986: 141ff], even with suggestions of evidential usage [@diewald2010: 170].
+There is a long discussion about the merits of this classification of *werden* as a modal verb in the German grammatical tradition [e.g. @fabriciushansen1986: 141ff.], even with suggestions of evidential usage [@diewald2010: 170].
 Crucially, the *werden+In­fi­ni­tiv* can also be used with past-time reference like *damals* [@next c].

 ::: ex
 - Der Feind greift morgen vielleicht an.
 - Der Feind wird morgen vielleicht angreifen.
-- Seine Mutter wird sich damals gefreut haben.^[[@duden2009: 211]]
+- Seine Mutter wird sich damals gefreut haben.^[@duden2009: 211]
 :::

 It is undecidable whether the *werden+In­fi­ni­tiv* construction induces an ~~IPP~~ *ErsatzIn­fi­ni­tiv* or not, because constructions that would trigger such an ~~IPP~~ do not exist.
-A *werden+In­fi­ni­tiv* [@next a] is incompatible with a stacked participle construction, like a *sein* perfekt [@next b], a *werden* passive [@next c], or a *gehören* passive [@next d].
+A *werden+In­fi­ni­tiv* [@next a] is incompatible with a stacked participle construction, like a *sein* perfect [@next b], a *werden* passive [@next c], or a *gehören* passive [@next d].

 ::: ex
 - Die Biene wird mich stechen. \